jarischaefer/docker-librenms/README.md

 In the example below the linked container is named `my-database-container` and its alias inside the container is `db`.
-Make sure `DB_HOST` matches the alias if you intend to modify it.
+Make sure `my-database-container` matches the MySQL container's name and `DB_HOST` matches its alias inside the container if you intend to modify it.

 	docker run \
 		-d \